 Chelo kebab is probably one of the most well-known Iranian dishes, it’s a mix of lamb and beef mince combined with egg and spiced with onion, coriander, garlic, turmeric, sumac, and cumin.
 The meat is then moulded around large flat metal skewers, about 3-4 cm wide and 0.5 cm thick, and placed over searing hot coals.
 This process was a lot more complicated than I envisaged.
 I had several failures before achieving a moderate success.
 I spoke with some Iranian friends afterwards who said that the ratio of beef to lamb is very important, which may have been a problem for my devil-may-care ingredient attitudes.
 The other thing I learned on the job is that the skewers have to be turned very quickly initially, otherwise one side cooks more than the other and the raw side will detach from the skewer and fall off into the barbecue.
 Then, after all of that, I had the problem of removing the kebabs from the skewers in a single seamless piece.
 I oiled the skewers well, so I’m not sure why I had that problem… I think I need a masterclass session with some Iranians, it may be one of the rare skills that I cannot learn from youtube.
 On the other hand, nan-e barbari was an extremely unexpected success!
 Nan-e barbari is a thick oven-baked Persian flatbread, sort of like Turkish bread, but fluffier on the inside and crunchier on the outside (at least in my hands…).
 Maybe it’s just that fresh-bread is always incredible, but I thought this bread was particularly good, especially with barbecued vegetables and yoghurt.
 Cherry tomato, eggplant and tomato are always delicious grilled, with charred bits on the skins, I think it’s my favourite way to eat them.

-Salad olivieh is popular by regional variations of the name “Olivier” in many European countries, and is named after its Belgian inventor Lucien Olivier.
-The history of the salad is most scandalous, with the original recipe a closely guarded secret, that survived numerous attempts at plagiarism, but was ultimately altered by the inexorable forces of time and economy.
-It began as a rich salad of grouse, caviar, crayfish, capers and smoked duck, but now contains more affordable ingredients such as potatoes, hard boiled eggs, shredded chicken, peas, carrots, pickles, mayonnaise, lemon juice and mustard.
-I think it’s a great take on what I would know as a potato salad, with a lot more interesting flavours and textures.
 Kuku is a general name for an Iranian egg-based dish, that usually has less egg and more filling than a typical frittata.
-Kuku sabzi contains a huge amount of fresh herbs, such as dill, chives, parsley and coriander, as well as walnuts and barberries.
+“Sabzi” comes from “sabz”, meaning “green” referring to the colour imparted to this frittata from a huge amount of chopped fresh herbs, such as dill, chives, parsley and coriander, as well as walnuts and barberries.
 I was really surprised by this dish, it was incredibly fragrant and light with all of the herbs, and was very delicious and easy to make, but I imagine relatively healthy.
 It can be served hot or cold, so is great to make and have for lunch the next day, or take on a picnic!
 In fact, after having the intuition that this would make perfect picnic food, I read that it’s a common dish served at a Sizdeh Bedar picnic, which is held to celebrate the 13th day of Persian New Year.
 I can predict that kuku sabzi could soon become the “new thing” with the hipster/celebrity community any time now… If only one could place bets on such things.
+Sabzi khordan also contains the word “sabzi”, which again refers to a pleasing assortment of fresh green herbs, with the “khordan” element meaning “eat”.
+Together, this term refers to a side dish that could accompany any meal, containing an assortment of fresh herbs and raw vegetables, often along with nuts (walnuts), feta cheese and flatbread (sangak).
+I think this is a genius concept, as leaving heaping amounts of fresh herbs on the table encouraged me to pick at them as I usually would more calorific sides, and increased the health and flavour of all dishes accompanying the platter.
+The health benefits of this custom is increased further by the fact that this platter is freshly prepared every day to accompany all main meals.
+I can only imagine that a lovingly tended and enormous herb garden is an essential part of every Iranian household, as the daily amounts of herbs required to assemble this platter would decimate my humble garden within a week, and the price of supermarket herbs would render this custom unsustainable in Australia.